onderxyilmaz/nodejs_hw_06/README.md

 ## Production

 The application is deployed on render.com.
-You can access it at: [Your Render.com URL]
+You can access it at: [https://nodejs-hw-05.onrender.com](https://nodejs-hw-05.onrender.com)